-Passing the PAT is not an entrance requirement into the PGA Professional Golf Management Program, but the PAT must be passed prior to an individual registering for Level 3.
+Passing the PAT is not an entrance requirement into the PGA Professional Golf Management Program, but the PAT must be passed prior to election to PGA Membership.
 The PAT remains valid during the Acceptable Progress period, and is considered valid if passed within eight years prior to registration into the PGM Program.
 In order to be successful, a participant must achieve a 36-hole score within 15 shots of the course rating.
-For example, if the course rating were 72, the target score for the 36-holes would be $159 (72 \times 2 = 144 + 15 = 159)$.
+For example, if the course rating were 72, the target score for the 36-holes would be 159 (72 x 2 = 144 + 15 = 159).
 This competition is normally conducted in one day.
 The Examiner and Host Professional must review the target score together, prior to the date of the PAT, and agree on the score for men and women.
 Failure to do so could result in the voiding of the PAT and non-payment of fees to the PAT Examiner and Host Professional.